 Regarding Sweden, the governance system has undergone many changes over the past 20 years.
-Some of these changes are a result of their EU membership.
-Concerning RIA, which is part of EU's work on better regulation, recent research has found that Sweden is lagging behind other European countries and that the full RIA process is rarely implemented (Radaelli, 2010; De Fransesco et al., 2011; Erlandsson, 2010; Pettersson, 2016).
-One reason for this seems to be policy-making traditions (Radaelli, 2010).
-In the light of the above, Sweden is an interesting case to study.
+Some of these changes are a result of the EU membership.
+Concerning RIA, which is part of EUs work on better regulation, recent research has found that Sweden is lagging behind other European countries and that the full RIA process is rarely implemented (Radaelli, 2010; De Fransesco et al., 2011; Erlandsson, 2010; Pettersson, 2016).
+One reason for this seems to be policy making traditions (Radaelli, 2010).
+In the light of the above Sweden is an interesting case to study.
 In this paper we use transport, and more specifically the experiences from the recently established Swedish transport regulator (the Swedish Transport Agency), to discuss the reasons for the current practices of RIA and the very limited use of cost-benefit analysis, CBA, in this work.
 We try, as economists, to look into what is usually considered a black box in our discipline: the governance system.

 Transport is a policy area in Sweden where economic analysis has a long tradition.
 The overall transport policy goal is the provision of economically efficient, sustainable transport services for the general public and businesses throughout the country.
 Theories and models have been developed since the 1960s for elaborate cost benefit analysis of transport investments.
 Furthermore, economics has influenced policy making in other ways, for example the deregulation on the railway system and the international academic discussion on road pricing, that finally resulted in practical implementation in terms of the Stockholm congestion charging system.
-Economics and the use of CBA is also currently in the spotlight in relation to the political discussion on high-speed railway since the analysis concludes negative results.
+Economics and the use of CBA is also currently in the spotlight in relation to the political discussion on high speed railway since the analysis concludes negative results.
 Despite this, economics and CBA have had little influence on the regulatory work undertaken by the regulatory body, the Swedish Transport Agency.
 Moreover, research and development is at this time lacking regarding CBA in the context of regulation.

-The paper is organised as follows: To set the discussion in a broader context, it provides a brief overview of the academic basis of the discussion on regulation.
-It then turns to the Swedish case providing an overview of the institutional and organisational changes that have taken place over the last 20 years in relation to the use of RIA, CBA, transport policy and environmental policy.
-Thereafter the results from a case study where we assessed the influence of new guidelines, including CBA, on the RIAs done at the Swedish Transport Agency are presented.
-Next, based on all the above, the paper discusses the reasons for the current practices of RIA in Sweden and describes the implications of the current system using some examples.
-The conclusion is that the outcome is a result of the current institutional design and the lack of a whole of government approach.
+The paper is organized as follows: To set the discussion in a broader context, in the following we provide a brief overview of the academic basis of the discussion on regulation.
+We then turn to the Swedish case providing an overview of the institutional and organizational changes that have taken place over the last 20 years in relation to the use of RIA, CBA, transport policy and environmental policy.
+Thereafter we present the results from a case study where we have assessed the influence of new guidelines, including CBA, on the RIAs done at the Swedish Transport Agency.
+Next, based on all the above, we discuss the reasons for the current practices of RIA in Sweden.
+We also describe the implications of the current system using a couple of examples.
+Our conclusion is that the outcome is a result of the current institutional design and the lack of a whole of government approach.
 The paper ends with a discussion of the possible role of RIA and our recommendations for institutional changes for the full RIA process to be implemented in Swedish transport policy and planning.